Get the latest from TODAY

 The green teas are the least processed and tend to have the highest amounts of polyphenols, and the only type that contain the polyphenol, catechin, which is why many studies have been done using only green teas.
 Certain herbal teas are known for their medicinal values, including soothing the digestive system.

-Here are the top 10 health benefits of tea:
+Here are the top 10 health benefits of tea and some options for delicious teas to try:

 3. Tea may reduce your risk of heart attack and stroke